ZacharyGeurts/AMOURANTHRTX/README.md

 We have no other competition in RTX space.
 Other platforms will adopt or die.
 Please enjoy the source.
 Make a trip through [include/engine/GLOBALS/logging.hpp](https://github.com/ZacharyGeurts/AMOURANTHRTX/blob/main/include/engine/GLOBAL/logging.hpp) now.
 We will not disappoint.
 Include StoneKey.hpp and logging.hpp for all of RTX interoperations.
-I'm still trying to get output again from main and recently messed up or fixed RTXHandler but it gives a nice error more in the direction I'm headed.
-Ever forward.
 You are encouraged to work with code here.
 Welcome to github.
 The best advice I have for you is to make some money with it first.
 Cut all operational costs securely and to zero.